-We want to give you something back – so build up your cash rewards and see what you've earned in online or mobile banking, all for just £3 a month.
-Conditions apply.
+We want to give you something back – so build up your cash rewards and see what you’ve earned in Online Banking or the Barclays Mobile Banking app.
+All for just £3 a month.

 Become the investor you were meant to be

 Put your money away for a fixed rate of return

 If you’re serious about saving, you can lock your money in one of our bonds, and know exactly what interest it’ll earn.